Ewwii-sh/docs/versioned_docs/version-0.9.0/resources.md

 Ewwii can be extended with plugins.
 It is part of our efforts to make ewwii extensible.
 This section will showcase all the **official** ewwii plugins.

+See [plugins page](https://ewwii-sh.github.io/plugins) to view all the community and official plugins.

 :::danger
 Use third-party plugins at your own risk.
 Only use the plugins that you trust.
 :::